 In a software system’s lifetime, business needs naturally increase, creating a gap between the business needs and the system’s existing capabilities.
-Normal maintenance tasks may keep the system up to date for a time: these may include small changes to fix bugs, or adding enhancements to resolve issues or keep performance up to speed.
-Maintaining an application is itself a form of modernization, but dictated by the application’s shortcomings, and not the needs of the business, necessarily.
+Normal maintenance tasks may keep the system up to date for a time: these may include small changes to fix bugs or adding enhancements to resolve issues or to keep performance up to speed.
+Maintaining an application is itself a form of legacy modernization for software but dictated by the application’s shortcomings and not the needs of the business, necessarily.

 These large shifts will eventually outpace the ability of routine maintenance to accommodate.

-Systems have a front-end, what the user sees, and a back-end where the data and business logic resides.
-A modernization project undertaken after a small gap has been detected may not involve a major change to a back-end system.
+Systems have a front-end, what the user sees, and a back-end where the data and business logic reside.
+A legacy software modernization project undertaken after a small gap has been detected may not involve a major change to a back-end system.
 UI/UX modernization alone can be effective when assessments happen with smaller needs gaps.
-Systems created prior to the advent of responsive web design are good candidates for UI\UX modernization.
+Systems created prior to the advent of responsive web design are good candidates for UI/UX modernization.

 Replatform modernization: migrating to the cloud

 Staying current with constantly-updating software and hardware is always a challenge.
 Moving your system to the cloud will provide the system availability your business requires.
 It can also give you the new features and future flexibility that you need to stay up to speed with your users.

 While the idea of storing confidential business data on someone else’s servers used to be a “non-starter” for many, those steadfast positions have all but evaporated with maturing cloud services and widespread industry adoption.
 Even reservations due to fears of government regulation have subsided since the government’s own adoption of cloud services.
 The US federal government has been storing data securely on Amazon Web Services since 2016.
 Cloud systems today are safe and mature.